jotyGill/openpyn-nordvpn/README.md

   -k, --kill            Kill any running Openvnp process, very usefull to kill
                         openpyn process running in background with "-b" switch

-  --update              Fetch the latest config files from nord's site
+  --update              Fetch the latest config files from nord\'s site
   ```